 Activities and athletics complete an education

-At Misericordia University education also means socialization.
-If it’s formalized activity you’re looking for, try one (or more!) of over 41 clubs and social organizations that run the gamut from academic groups to special-interest organizations to the fine arts.
+At Misericordia University, education also means socialization.
+If it’s formalized activity you’re looking for, try one (or more!) of our over 40 clubs and social organizations that run the gamut from academic groups to special-interest organizations to the fine arts.
 The Student Government Association is active on campus and sponsors a multitude of engaging activities throughout the year focused on student fun and involvement.

-As an NCAA Division III school, MU competes in the Middle Atlantic Conferences.
-The University offers 24 men’s and women’s varsity sports, including football.
-Sixty-eight percent of our athletes maintain a 3.0 grade point average or higher.
+As an NCAA Division III school, Misericordia competes in the Middle Atlantic Conference.
+The University offers 25 men’s and women’s varsity sports, including football.
+In 2017–2018, Misericordia student-athletes had a cumulative 3.28 GPA (.06 above the total average).

 Visit us to learn more!